Sometimes, you want to filter data based on the user that is requesting it. For example:

 - You want sales managers to see statistics only for salespeople that report to them.

-- You want students to see visualizations based only on their own test scores.
+- You want students to see visualisations based only on their own test scores.

 An approach to filtering data this way is called row-level security (RLS).
 There are multiple methods to accomplish row-level security both inside and outside of Tableau, each with its own pros and cons.